istio/istio.io/content/en/blog/2024/ambient-reaches-beta/index.md

 Istio.
 After 20 months of hard work and collaboration within the Istio community, with contributions from Solo.io, Google, Microsoft, Intel, Aviatrix, Huawei, IBM, Red Hat, and others, we are excited to announce that ambient mode has reached Beta in version 1.22!
-The beta release of 1.22 indicates the features of ambient mode are now ready for production workloads with appropriate cautions.
+The beta release of 1.22 indicates the features of ambient mode are now ready for production workloads with appropriate precautions.
 This is a huge milestone for Istio, bringing both Layer 4 and Layer 7 mesh features to production readiness without sidecars.

 ## Why ambient mode?